nloladze92/Portfolio/README.md

 <ol start="5">
 <li>There isn’t much to explore.
 But you can scroll down and click the spirals at the bottom for some neat animations.</li>
 </ol>
-<h1 id="no.-6---spendvow-site-depreciated">No. 6 - SpendVow Site (depreciated)</h1>
+<h1 id="no.-7---spendvow-site-depreciated">No. 7 - SpendVow Site (depreciated)</h1>
 <p>I created from scratch, a templating PHP MVC engine that accepted logins, zeroed in on an address, measured the square feet of that building with some clicks and then presented options to improve that business.
-Then that plan could be uploaded and voted on.
-It is a relic now.<br>
+Then that plan could be uploaded and voted on. <br>
 <img src="https://i.ibb.co/hFnBdmt/22.jpg" alt="enter image description here"></p>